OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 You can now test the service.
 Open a browser and enter a URL that goes directly to the new service.
 For example, use `https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=test` where *myappservice* is the unique name you created for the new App Service.

-### Use the Azure App Service from the Office add-in
+### Use the Azure App Service from the Office Add-in

-The final step is to update the code in the Office add-in to use the Azure App Service instead of localhost.
+The final step is to update the code in the Office Add-in to use the Azure App Service instead of localhost.

 1. In **Solution Explorer**, expand the **CellAnalyzerOfficeAddinWeb** project, and open the **Home.js** file.
 1. Change the `url` constant to use the URL for your Azure App Service as shown in the following line of code.
 Replace `<myappservice>` with the unique name you created for the new App Service.